julp/php-src/README.md

 * `string str_encoding(string $str)` return current encoding of given string
 * `bool str_force_encoding(mixed &$variable, string $encoding)` true if the new encoding was successfully associated to the string variable

+# Current state

+* partial on string functions
+* partial on extension mysqli
+* partial on extension pgsql
+* utf8_[en|de]code
+* check compatibility on concatenations
+* use declared encoding of each script

 # Examples